Real Name | Dennis Earl Wideman |

 Fact Sheet

-- Wondering what Dennis Wideman's full name is?
-Dennis Wideman's full name is Dennis Earl Wideman
+- Wondering what Dennis Wideman's real name is?
+Dennis Wideman's real name is Dennis Earl Wideman

-- What does Dennis Wideman do?
-Dennis Wideman's job is being a(n) Retired Professional Ice Hockey Player (Defence)
+- Dennis Wideman is a(n) Retired Professional Ice Hockey Player (Defence)

 - What is Dennis Wideman's age?
 Dennis Wideman is 41 years old